zhulmin/go-libp2p/dashboards/README.md

 docker-compose up
 ```

-and opening Grafana at http://localhost:3000 (user: admin, password: admin).
+and opening Grafana at http://localhost:3000.

 ### Making Dashboards usable with Provisioning